Fear Factory: Early years and Concrete (1989–1991)

-Concrete (1991)

-In 1991, Fear Factory recorded a series of cuts with little-known producer Ross Robinson, in Blackie Lawless's studio.
-Afterward, the band members were unhappy with the terms of their recording contract, and they refused to sign.
+In 1991, Fear Factory recorded a series of cuts with producer Ross Robinson in Blackie Lawless's studio.
+Afterward, the band members was unhappy with the terms of their recording contract, and they refused to sign.
 The band retained the rights to the songs, many of which they re-recorded in 1992 with a different producer, Colin Richardson, for inclusion on their debut release Soul of a New Machine.
 Meanwhile, Ross Robinson obtained the rights to the recording, which he used to promote himself as a producer.
 The album was released in 2002 by Roadrunner Records under the title Concrete after the band's breakup.
 The release was controversial because the album was issued without the approval of Fear Factory.
+Robinson ended up suing the band, which Bell jokingly said in 2021 that it was foreshadowing "the entire career of Fear Factory."
 Concrete is viewed by the band as a demo; a developmental step toward Soul of a New Machine.